chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-policies-cli.md

 Regardless of how you run this command, it will open your default text editor where you can edit the specified policy's contents.
 After saving your changes and closing the editor, `chainctl` will prompt you to confirm whether you want to save the changes to the active policy.
 If you do confirm, the updated policy will be saved and applied automatically.

-Be aware that if you used a `.yaml` file as the basis for the policy you applied to your cluster, the `edit` subcommand will not edit the original file.
-It will only edit the policy as it exists within Chainguard Enforce.
+> **Note:** When you use a YAML file as the basis for a Chainguard Enforce policy, Enforce ingests the file's content and stores it internally as a policy.
+If later you run the `edit` subcommand to update a policy, it will not edit the original YAML file; it will only edit the policy as it exists within Chainguard Enforce.

 `chainctl` also includes the `update` subcommand.
 Rather than updating the policy itself, this allows you to update the description of a policy.

 The `policies update` subcommand requires a few arguments in order to run.
 Specifically, you must include the name or identification number of the policy whose description you want to update, the `--description` option, and the policy's new description.
-This example updates the description of `enforce-policy` policy's description to read "A description of my policy."
+This example updates the description of the `enforce-policy` policy's description to read "A description of my policy."

 ```sh
 chainctl policies update enforce-policy --description "A description of my policy."